It's Time to Put Batavia Families and Schools Ahead of Corporate Tax Breaks

 Tax breaks for developers reduce funding for our schools and essential services.
 The full development of tax-abated communities, including Streamside, Harvest Meadows, the luxury apartments, and the Bauman project near the airport, is estimated to significantly decrease revenue for critical community services:

-Batavia Schools
+Batavia Local Schools (BLSD)

 $51.2M